ntruongan356-byte/ScarySingleDocs/Docs/GuideDocs/MERMAID_GUIDE_EVOLUTION.md

 ## Overview

-This document provides a comprehensive analysis of the evolution of the Mermaid Guide for the sdAIgen project.
+This document provides a comprehensive analysis of the evolution of the Mermaid Guide for the ScarySingleDocs project.
 It details every change, enhancement, and structural improvement made from the initial outline to the current comprehensive documentation.

 ## Initial State Analysis